kchain-solutions/digital-product-passport/README.md

 To facilitate contract management, the **Makefile** includes various commands that automate tasks such as creating addresses, publishing the contract, and granting capabilities.

-## Permission Hierarchy: Admin and DID Issuer
+## Permission Hierarchy: Admin and VC Issuer

 The contract uses a **hierarchical permission system** to manage access and capabilities.
 Here’s how it works: